 Manage Custom Sizes

-Epson P800 allows you to define custom paper sizes.
+Like other Epson printers, the P600 allows you to define custom paper sizes.
 According to the manual, the size limits are:

 Paper Height: 3.5" - 129"